Beximco Pharma: Factories

 Beximco Pharma manufacturing facilities are spread across a 20 acre site located in Dhaka, Bangladesh.
 The facilities consist of a number of purpose-built plants, including a new Oral Solid Dosage (OSD) plant.
 The site includes manufacturing facilities as well as a research laboratory and a number of warehouses.
 The plant and machinery of the facilities were designed, produced and installed by partners from Germany, Switzerland, Sweden, Italy and the United Kingdom, amongst others.

 Exports

-On August, 2007, Beximco exported its medicines to the Philippines, the 5th country of the 10-member Association of South East Asian Nations (ASEAN) to import Beximco's drugs.
-Beximco Managing Director Nazmul Hassan said that exports to the Philippines include metered dose inhalers, and nasal sprays, and other medications.
-The Philippine pharmaceutical market ($1.3 billion in 2007), is highly dependent on imported medicines.
+In August 2007, Beximco exported its medicines to the Philippines, the 5th country of the 10-member Association of South East Asian Nations (ASEAN) to import Beximco's drugs.